MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`configuration`** - **File path**<br>
 `string`.
 Required when `configurationType = configuration`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Filename, directory, or URL to kubernetes configuration files that will be used with the commands.
+Specifies the filename, directory, or URL to kubernetes configuration files that will be used with the commands.
 <!-- :::editable-content-end::: -->
 <br>